effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Desk and Chair

 Advices on good desks and office chairs are quite rare, and probably subject to individual preferences.
 However, we would like to give some tips here, as well:
 Jochen likes the timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000).

-Ergonomic seating and beautiful design, fully customizable:
+If you can afford, invest in a good chair, especially when you are working from home in the long term: Ergonomic seating and beautiful design, fully customizable:
 The [Vitra Pacific Chair](https://www.vitra.com/en-ch/office/product/details/pacific-chair) ($900).

 ## CO2 meter